 Net ROI = ($120,000 − $50,000) ÷ $50,000 × 100 = 140%

 The gap between 300% and 140% is the cost of goods.
-Always use net ROI for budget and profitability decisions.
-Basic ROI is useful for comparing channels against each other, but net ROI tells you whether the campaign was actually profitable.
+Use net ROI for budget and profitability decisions.
+Basic ROI still has a place comparing channels against each other, but net ROI is what tells you whether the campaign actually turned a profit.

 Step 4: Calculate Channel-Level ROI

-Blended ROI across all spend hides which channels are working.
+Blended ROI across all spend hides which channels are pulling their weight.
 Break it down by channel using the same formula.

 Example breakdown of the $50,000 total spend: